 Business Travel: You may also deduct your expenses when you go out of town for your writing business--for example, to attend a writing-related conference or workshop, conduct an author's tour, or do research or interviews for a specific article or book.
 These expenses include airfare or other transportation costs and hotel or other lodging expenses.
 But, you may only deduct 50% of the cost of meals when you travel for your writing business.
 If you plan things right, you can even mix pleasure and business and still get a deduction.

-Home telephone expenses: You get no deduction for a single phone in your home; but you may deduct the cost of long distance phone calls and special phone services you use for business such as call waiting or a message center.
-You may deduct the full cost of a second phone line you use at home for business, including a cell phone.
+Phone Expenses: You get no deduction for the monthly charges for a single phone in your home, whether a land line or cell phone; but you may deduct extra costs for long distance phone calls and special phone services you use for your sales business such as call waiting or message center.
+You may deduct the full cost of a second phone you use for business, including a cell phone.
+If you use a second phone both for personal and business calls, you're required to document your business use.